EboMike/EboLogger/ebologger/README.md

 The code is written in (mostly) platform independent Java and design to run on anything.
 There are a few Android-specific parts in their own package.
 However, because they're currently in the same module, and because of some Android-specific annotations, the logger can only be used on Android.
+Ultimately, the plan is to have it work on all Java platforms.

 The UI runs on any platform that can run Java applications.